 Netflix is one of the most spoofed brands in the world for phishing attacks.
-These fake emails, which spoof a brand and its visual identity, are designed to invite the recipient to take action: to click on a link releasing malware, to pay an invoice online, enter account credentials, or enter bank account information.
+Email spoofing means that the email is impersonating the brand.
+The email is designed to invite the recipient to take action: to click on a link releasing malware, to pay an invoice online, enter account credentials, or enter bank account information.
 According to our Phishers’ Favorites Q2 2019 report, Netflix phishing emails are most common on Mondays and Wednesdays.

 Not all pages have the same purpose.
 Some spoof the account creation and payment page, while others spoof the account login page.

 The account creation page.

 Hackers also create email campaigns using the company's email model to promote the release of the new season of a popular show.
 It’s also common for Netflix users to receive a phishing email asking them to reactivate their account or update their payment details.
 Cybercriminals often include legitimate Netflix links—up to seven in each email—in an attempt to bypass both email security filters and end users.